 Once you’ve paid attention to the above issues, the next question arises.
 Are there still ways to reduce TiO2 when you’ve already optimised formulations to the hilt, using the best extenders on the market?

 The answer is Yes.
-The opacifying pigment FP-460 can offer further TiO2 savings without loss of performance.
-It does not replace other extenders: keep those in to keep the costs down.
-Further savings are possible by replacing up to 20% more TiO2 with FP-460.
+The opacifying pigment FP 440 can offer further TiO2 savings without loss of performance.
+It does not replace other extenders; it replaces up to 20% TiO2.